tyknkd/flashcard-app/PAGE_TESTING.md

 ### Page 3: All Deck Viewing Page / Filter Page ###
 * Page Description (include a mockup or hand drawn image of the page)
+    * Header to other pages
+    * Page with all decks creates by World Salad
+    * Includes filter to cycle through the decks
+    * Footer with Contact

 * Parameters needed for the page
+    * All decks written out
+    * Logo
+    * Other pages with corresponding links
 * Data needed to render the page
+    * Admin created decks
 * Link destinations for the page
+    * Links to deck viewing/filter, deck interacting page, if logged in--create/edit page and personal deck page
+    * Quick links to individual decks

 * List of tests for verifying the rendering of the page